cuhacking/2025/.github/PULL_REQUEST_TEMPLATE/pull_request_template_1.md

 ## After Screenshots (If applicable)
-If there are any screenshots add those here.
+If there are any screenshots, add those here.

 ## Context
-If we need any context leave that here.
+If we need any context, leave that here.